jpcranford/jpcranford.github.io/_pages/about.md

 - Musician
 	- **Pipe Organ**
     - **Keyboard.** I've played in a few bands, playing Hammond organ, Rhodes, Wurlitzer, synth, and piano parts.
-Specialty is rock and blues, with some jazz.
+I tend to favor rock and blues, with some jazz.
     - **Composer.** I arrange and occasionally write music for fun.
 I'll usually post that material to my [MuseScore profile](https://musescore.com/jpcranford/).

 - Programmer